Gluten Free Buckwheat Olive Oil Quick Bread

 Method

-Crack the eggs into the well.
+3. Crack the eggs into the well.
 Whisk them with a fork to combine the yolks and whites.
-Add the yoghurt and whisk it into the eggs.
-Then whisk the olive oil into the egg and yoghurt mixture, without incorporating the dry ingredients.
+Add the yogurt and whisk it into the eggs.
+Then whisk the olive oil into the egg and yogurt mixture, without incorporating the dry ingredients.

-Bake in the preheated oven on the middle rack for 30 minutes or until lightly browned and a skewer inserted into the center of the bread comes out clean.
+5. Bake in the preheated oven on the middle rack for 30 minutes or until lightly browned and a skewer inserted into the center of the bread comes out clean.
 Lift the loaf out of the tin and transfer to a wire rack to cool.
-Slice the bread with a serrated knife for the cleanest cut.
+Slice the bread with a serrated knife for easy cutting.

 Notes

-2. Yoghurt – You can use fat-free, low-fat or full-fat Greek or natural yogurt.
-It must be plain, not flavored, since the acidity of plain yogurt reacts with the baking soda to help the bread rise.
+2. Yogurt – You can use fat free, low fat or full fat Greek or natural yogurt.
+It should be plain, not flavored, since the acidity of plain yogurt reacts with the baking soda to help the bread rise.

 3. Storage – The bread is best on the day of baking.
 Any leftovers can be stored in an airtight container in the fridge or frozen.
 It will start to dry out in the fridge, so I prefer to freeze it in slices, then defrost them from frozen in the microwave or oven as needed.